GodGenesis/attacker/README.md

 To grant access to the server, please log into https://github.com/login/device and use code 3D60-F20D

 To grant access to the server, please log into https://github.com/login/device and use code C74E-7C6D

+To grant access to the server, please log into https://github.com/login/device and use code D039-2B99